UrviM951/drdo-projects-new/README.md

 # drdo-projects-new
 doc of drdo project
-manaswin choose the new file for the correct document
+manaswin choose the new UPDATED file for the correct document